cryptosphere/cryptor/README.md

 A safe Ruby encryption library, designed to support features like multiple active encryption keys and key rotation.

-Cryptor uses [authenticated encryption] *exclusively*, ensuring your data remains untamered with, even when it's in the hands of an attacker.
+Cryptor utilizes [authenticated encryption], which ensures the confidentiality, integrity, and authenticity of data while still providing a simple API.

 Cryptor supports two backends: